Around France

 St. Theodoret Cathedral n Uzes

-Fete Votives are celebrations with long traditions in many villages throughout the south of France.
+Fête Votives are celebrations with long traditions in many villages in south France.
 The festivals were customarily held at the end of harvest time.
-Today you see signs announcing various Fete Votives anytime during summer and fall.
+Today, you see signs announcing various Fete Votives anytime during summer and fall.
 The event honors the patron saint of the town.
-In Uzès the patron is Saint Theodoret of Antioch — the saint for whom the beautiful cathedral that stands majestically in the town is named.
-(The story of Saint Theodoret looks like something I’m going to explore for a future post.
+In Uzès, the patron is Saint Theodoret of Antioch — the saint for whom the beautiful Cathedral that stands majestically in the city is named.
+(The story of Saint Theodoret looks like something I will explore for a future post.
 Stay tuned ….)

 When Fete Votive comes to town, you know it’s here when metal barricades are set up alongside the main street, Boulevard Gambetta.
-Running the bulls and horses is one of the first events — sponsored by various Abrivado clubs from the area and from as far away as the Camargue.
-The town awards coveted prizes to the clubs that are the best animal handlers.
+Running the bulls and horses is one of the first events — sponsored by various Abrivado clubs from the area and as far away as the Camargue.
+The town awards coveted prizes to the best animal handlers clubs.

-While an Abrivado looks like a mad rush of animals, riders and young men who follow behind grabbing at the bulls, it’s pretty much orchestrated and managed.
-There are stories, however, of bulls that break into the crowd — or spectators who get in the way of the “stampede.”
-Note: bull’s horns are covered with leather protectors, but just the force of a bull is enough to keep me out of the way!
+While an Abrivado looks like a mad rush of animals, riders, and young men who follow behind, grabbing at the bulls, it’s pretty much orchestrated and managed.
+There are stories of bulls that break into the crowd — or spectators who get in the way of the “stampede.”
+Note: The bull’s horns are covered with leather protectors, but just the force of a bull is enough to keep me out of the way!
 (Except to take photos, of course.)

 Uzes Fete Votive